 Dangling from the middle of the reference line, you'll see a geometric shape or two parallel lines identifying what type of weld should be performed on the metal.
 This is called the weld symbol (not to be confused with the overall welding symbol ).
 The three weld symbols you see in the drawings above represent a square, fillet and V-groove weld, respectively.

 The weld symbol may also be placed above the reference line, rather than below it.
 This placement is important.
-When the weld symbol sits below the reference line, it indicates that the weld must be performed on the "arrow side" of the joint.
+When the weld symbol hangs below the reference line, it indicates that the weld must be performed on the "arrow side" of the joint.
 For example, In the next drawing a fillet weld is specified on the arrow side.
 You can see the actual weld in the second depiction.

 If the weld symbol appears on both sides of the reference line, as shown below, it specifies that a weld must be performed on both sides of the joint.

 Numerous weld symbols have been devised to represent all the different weld types used in the trade, as well as any joints that must be cut or beveled during fit-up.
 Here are the most common ones to learn:

 If you're not familiar with either welds or joints, be sure to check out those topics in the green menu box located on the top right side of this page.
 Even if you are familiar, it still takes time to memorize all these symbols and what type of welds they represent.
 Therefore, it's a good idea to print out or photocopy a chart that contains both the symbols and drawings of the completed welds.
 Click here to download a sample chart or look below right of this column.

 Needless to say, numbers are also a big part of a welding specification.
 The width, depth, root opening and length of a weld, as as well as the angle of any beveling required on the base metal before welding can all be communicated succintly above or belowe the reference line.
 As you see in the image below, these numbers explain why the reference line is long: